microsoft/app-innovation-workshop/Walkthrough Guide/04 Data Storage/README.md

 [View in project](/Backend/Monolithic/appsettings.json#L21-L24)

-As these settings are empty, let's set them in the Web Api's environment variables!
+As these settings are empty, let's set them in the Web API's environment variables!

 #### 1.3.2 Add Connection Information to Environment Variables